hbc/NGS_Data_Analysis_Course/sessionV/lessons/04_peak_calling_macs.md

 ## Learning Objectives

-* Learning how to use MACS2for peak calling
+* Learning how to use MACS2 for peak calling
 * Understanding different components of the MACS2 algorithm
 * Interpretation of results from the MACS2 peak caller